 The remainder of the paper is structured as follows.
 Section 2 details the differences between GIF89a and GIFNCa so the reader can understand what changes are needed to allow segmentation into independent units.
 A few new fields were added to GIF89a; a few were modified.
-Section 3 presents experimental results demonstrating the advantages and disadvantages of GIFNCa vs. GIF89a.
-These preliminary data support the claim that as the underlying network loss rate increases, GIFNCa offers faster progressive display.
-General conclusions and future work are summarized in Section 4.
+Section 3 presents experimental results demonstrating the advantages and disadvantages of GIFNCa versus GIF89a.
+These preliminary data support the claim that as the under-